domi91c/dominic.vim/README.md

-# dominic.vim
+# subunit.vim
-A dark Vim theme
+A minimal dark theme for Vim/Neovim